-Home » gardening » Help!
-How do I get rid of Japanese Beetles?
+Home » gardening » How Do I Get Rid Of Japanese Beetles?

 I think Japanese beetles are the bane of many gardeners existence.
-They can quickly defoliate bushes and plants and not only make them ugly, but weaken them enough to kill them.
+They can quickly defoliate bushes and plants and not only make them ugly, but weaken them enough to kill them by eating most of their foliage.
+They love plants that are in the rose family such as roses and raspberries.
+Luckily, there are a few ways to control them and lessen their impact on your garden.

 Raspberry leaves with Japanese beetle damage